Teen Acne: A Parent's Guide to Safe, Natural Skincare

 Step 1: Cleanse Again

 Remove the day's oil, dirt, and bacteria.
 This is the most important cleanse.
-If wearing makeup or sunscreen, consider double cleansing—oil cleanser first, then regular cleanser.
+Double cleanse if wearing makeup or sunscreen.

 Step 2: Acne Treatment

 Apply treatment to problem areas after cleansing.
-Options include turmeric serum, niacinamide, or low-concentration salicylic acid (0.5-2%).
-Start with every other night to assess tolerance.
+Options include turmeric serum, niacinamide, or salicylic acid (0.5-2%).
+Start with every other night.

 Step 3: Moisturizer